 report card from the host university, and will issue a supplement to the student’s diploma once all

 or more information on the ECTS: Guide ECTS

 In the context of cooperation agreements with non-European universities, the value of credits may

 differ between partners (e.g.: China, Japan, Brazil…).
 For information purposes only, please refer

 Wanting to travel abroad?

-The ICT has signed numerous bilateral agreements with universities worldwide.
-Applications for 2021-2022 study periods abroad: application forms must be submitted to the International Relations Office no later than 15th February 2021.
+ICT has signed numerous bilateral agreements with universities worldwide.
+Applications for study periods abroad: application forms must be submitted to the International Relations Office no later than 15th February of each year.